 - produce an individual profile of which cancer drugs and which natural substances can be used to achieve the best treatment outcomes.

 Cancer Stem Cells (CSCs) or Tumor Initiating Cells (TICs)

-Circulating CSCs represent a distinct subpopulation of CTCs that possess the tendency to cause metastatic disease.
+Circulating cancer stem cells represent a distinct subpopulation of CTCs that possess the tendency to cause metastatic disease.
 As compared to non-aggressive CTCs, circulating CSCs may be capable of evading primary tumor treatment, while also hiding from the immune system, surviving in the circulating blood and subsequently forming metastases in distant organs.
 Thus, circulating CSCs are characterized by their invasive characteristics and are potential therapeutic targets for preventing disease progression.

 Research Genetics Cancer Center (RGCC) Group was established in 2004 by Dr. Ioannis Papasotiriou.
 The company is a pioneering, innovative organization working in the fields of medical genetics and, in particular, cancer genetics, chemosensitivity and chemo-resistance testing and in Research and Development within the pharmaceutical industry via RGCC Pharma Ltd. The company headquarters are in Switzerland, and the brand new, state-of-the art laboratories in Northern Greece are equipped with the most up-to-date technological, advanced and innovative equipment.